automenta/senars2b/test/unit/README.md

 This directory contains utility functions to help reduce code duplication in unit tests and improve maintainability.

+These utilities are designed to create consistent, predictable test data with minimal boilerplate code.
+All functions accept an optional `overrides` parameter that allows you to customize specific properties while maintaining default values for others.

 ## Available Utilities

 ### `createCognitiveItem(overrides: Partial<CognitiveItem> = {})`